qgis/QGIS-Documentation/source/docs/documentation_guidelines/first_contribution.rst

 #.
 In any case (including pushing branch to GitHub from command lines) you can
    create a new pull request at any moment from many pages.
-Simply go to the main page of the repository (yours or qgis), click on :guilabel:`New Pull Request` and :guilabel:`Compare across forks` (if needed).
+Simply go to the main page of the repository (yours or qgis), click on :guilabel:`New pull request` and :guilabel:`Compare across forks` (if needed).
 Ensure you select ``qgis/QGIS-Documentation`` with ``master`` as base branch and that the head fork is your repository ``<YourName>/QGIS-Documentation`` with your modified branch along.